Migrate to a new server

 Checklist

 • At your Domain Registrar you have to provide the address/domain of your DNS-Server.
 The DNS-Server stores your DNS domain information (including which IP is serving the content for a domain).
 Every entry contains a TTL (time to live) value.
-This is the amount of seconds, these values are checked and not updated (cached).
+This is the amount of seconds until a client will request the DNS-Server again.
+Otherwise it will use the cached information.
 Decrease this time to be able to switch your IP for your domain nearly immediately.

 • After installing the database management system MySQL, it is time to configure it.
-The most important step for me was to set the default collection to general_ci and avoid large binary files.
+One important step could be to set the default collection to general_ci and avoid large binary files.

 Don't forget to import all data to your new system.
 If you are running a service with high data change rate your are not able to export and import without data loss and downtime.
-One option is to create a replicated system, which can be configured in e.g. phpMyAdmin.
-This will keep your data in sync.
+One option is to create a replicated system.

 • If you are protecting your system with Fail2Ban (or something similar), copy your rules and register it as a service to let it run automatically on start up.